TheCl3m/PortableArcade/docs/index.md

 ### Retropie

 For this project, we used Retropie to run the emulators.
 Please follow this link to learn how to install Retropie on your Raspberry Pi.
-We recommend you using the Raspberry installation utiliy that can be found here in order to install it rapidly.
-Once you installed it, you will need to install some additional python libraires namely :
+We recommend you using the Raspberry installation utility that can be found here in order to install it quickly.
+Once you installed it, you will need to install some additional python libraries namely :
 1. [Py-Serial](https://pyserial.readthedocs.io/en/latest/)
 2. [Python-Uinput](https://github.com/tuomasjjrasanen/python-uinput)
 3. [Py-Udev](https://pyudev.readthedocs.io/en/latest/)